uccser/cs-field-guide/text/chapters/en-coding-compression.md

 The tradeoff between quality and size of audio files can depend on the situation you're in: if you are jogging and listening to music then the quality may not matter so much, but it's good to reduce the space available to store it.
 On the other hand, someone listening to a recording at home on a good sound system might not mind about having a large device to store the music, as long as the quality is high.

-{teacher}

-The following experiments provide the basis for a merit/excellence report as they guide the students on what the benefits are that enable digital audio systems to be useful, and on evaluating the performance of compression systems.

-{teacher end}

 To evaluate an audio compression you should choose a variety of recordings that you have high quality originals for, typically on CD (or using uncompressed WAV or AIFF files).
 Choose different styles of music, and other kinds of audio such as speech, and perhaps even create a recording that is totally silent.
 Now convert these recordings to different audio format.
 One system for doing this that is free to download is Apple's iTunes, which can be used to rip CDs to a variety of formats, and gives a choice of settings for the quality and size.
 A lot of other audio systems are able to convert files, or have plugins that can do the conversion.

 Compress each of your recordings using a variety of methods, making sure that each compressed file is created from a high quality original.
 Make a table showing how long it took to process each recording, the size of the compressed file, and some evaluation of the quality of the sound compared with the original.
-Discuss the tradeoffs involved --- do you need much bigger files to store good quality sound?
+Discuss the tradeoffs involved – do you need much bigger files to store good quality sound?
 Is there a limit to how small you can make a file and still have it sounding ok?
 Do some methods work better for speech than others?
 Does a 2 minute recording of silence take more space than a 1 minute recording of silence?
 Does a 1 minute recording of music use more space than a minute of silence?

 {comment}

-.. xtcb could have a section on Huffman coding sometime (remove from "the whole story")
+.. xtcb could have a section on Huffman coding sometime (remove from "the whole story") {comment end}

-{comment end}

 ## The whole story!